 For the last 80 years, Cliff's Variety in the Castro has been charming visitors with its cornucopia of randomness.
 Stop in this store and you'll find products ranging from home improvement to art supplies to fun and games.
-During the holiday season, the store is decked out in costumes, wigs, tiaras and stockings—perfect for that one zany friend of yours.
+During the holiday season, the store is decked out with costumes, wigs, tiaras and stockings—perfect for that one zany friend of yours.

 The City by the Bay has always been an incubator of creativity, and your gift-giving can reflect this, drawing from the unique breadth of San Francisco's maker culture.
 Visit some of the city's one-of-a-kind stores and galleries, in person if possible (and online, if not), to discover its rich and flavorful selections.